dns2/RBX-DQ-AutoLobby/README.md

 * LobbyHost

    The username of the player that will be creating and hosting the game lobby.
-If you will be the one hosting, then you can either put your own username or simply leave it empty (such as `""`).
+If you will be the one hosting, then you can either put your own username or simply leave it empty (such as `""`). *If you will be using the Multiple_Roblox method then the exact username is required.*

   **Examples**: